graceBaoXP/Residual_CNN/README.md

 It is a version of my part code indeed but long long ago, so if there is any errors let me know.
 It works, at least I can send you a copy of trained DAG NN.
 If you have any question let me know.

-Residual_transposed.m deploys the transpose convolution instead of resize.

 %% Pruning

 Go https://github.com/dianixn/Pruning to see the details.